notea-org/notea/README.md

 ## Features

 - One-click deploy to Vercel/Netlify or deploy to host with Docker
-- Support storage in Amazon S3, Minio, Aliyun OSS, etc
+- Support storage in Amazon S3, MinIO, Aliyun OSS, etc
 - Notion like markdown editor

 ## Demo